TARA GRILLOS

 My research blends work on international development, environmental policy, and participatory democracy.

-I ask how the ways in which sustainable development interventions engage with stakeholders affects long-run outcomes through human psychology and related behavior change.
+I ask how the ways in which sustainable development interventions engage with stakeholders affect long-run outcomes through human psychology and related behavior change.

 I have conducted fieldwork in Latin America, East Africa and Southeast Asia.
 I am fluent in Spanish and have received advanced training in Portuguese and Swahili.